j-grosse/j-grosse/README.md

 <li>For <a href="https://codefor.de/projekte/trinkwasser/">Code for Cologne</a> by Open Knowledge Foundation I adapted their <a href="https://codeforcologne.github.io/trinkwasser/src/index.html">drinking water app</a> for the city of Cologne.</li>
 <li> I 2023 I started to contribute to Open Source, for example on the <a href="https://github.com/EddieHubCommunity/RepoRater">Repo Rater</a> project.</li>
 <br>
 <li> My path to web development: In 2022 I decided to become a professional web developer and started learning OOP with Java.
 In march 2023 I got my Java Programming I & II certificates from <a href="https://java-programming.mooc.fi">University of Helsinki</a>.
-And I completed my intense career-changer training in "Full Stack Web & App Development" at <a href="https://wbscodingschool.com">WBS Coding School Berlin</a> (duration: > 4 months) and in 2024 I started to work as an employed web developer.</li>
+And I completed my intense career-changer training in "Full Stack Web & App Development" at <a href="https://wbscodingschool.com">WBS Coding School Berlin</a> (duration: > 4 months) and in 2024 I started to work as an permanently employed software developer.</li>
 </li>

 </ul>